 Let’s take a look at the present state of professional training and the top three latest trends on the horizon.

-- Instead of overtaking classroom training, today’s technology is instead used in conjunction with face-to-face lecture delivery to enhance the quality
+- Instead of overtaking classroom training, today’s technology is used in conjunction with face-to-face lecture delivery to enhance the quality of learning.

-of learning.
-This blended learning approach often uses a combination of synchronous and asynchronous technology-assisted delivery
+This blended learning approach often uses a combination of synchronous and asynchronous technology-assisted delivery methods

-Some widely used learning technologies today, accessed by both PCs and mobile devices, include:
+Some of today’s widely used learning technologies, accessed by both PCs and mobile devices, include:

 - Using social media or online forums to participate in group discussion before, during, and after classroom training

 - Videotaped lectures that are offered to learners at their convenience